The Medieval Countryside

 The lord of the manor was the most important person but there were officials who were given high status roles.
-Three of these officials were the seneschal, the bailiff and the reeve.
+Three of these officials were the steward (or seneschal), the bailiff and the reeve.
 Without these officials the manor could not function.
-The role of the seneschal was to administer the affairs of all of the manors that the lord owned.
+The role of the steward was to administer the affairs of all of the manors that the lord owned.
 He ensured that the lord was being treated correctly and the amounts of produce each manor was giving to the lord was correct and that none was being stolen.
-Although the seneschal had an important role he could not punish wrongdoers without the lord's permission.
-The seneschal could not be in every manor at one time so he had to delegate some of the day-to-day responsibilites.
+Although the steward had an important role he could not punish wrongdoers without the lord's permission.
+The steward could not be in every manor at one time so he had to delegate some of the day-to-day responsibilites.
 Looking after the day-to-day matters was the bailiff.

 Each manor had a bailiff and a reeve.
 The bailiff ensured the required jobs of the manor were being done.
 He checked the ploughers did their work correctly and their animals were well cared for.
 He made sure the crops were sown at the right time and that surplus food was taken to market.
 The role of the reeve was to supervise the workers and take responsibility when things went wrong.
 The reeve was elected by the villeins of the manor and defend their rights.

 Each manor would have had skilled craftsmen; carpenters, wheelwrights and blacksmiths.
 The hayward had to make sure the animals in the village did not stray too far or start eating the crops.